mrakgr/Pathfinding-Experiments/readme.md

 The N puzzle example, shows how to apply a tabular priority queue along with Manhattan distance and the linear conflicts heuristics for Astar search.
 The tabular queue is quite a bit faster than a tree based one.

-I'll use a tabual queue on Pacman as my next target.
+I'll try IDSA* and the pattern database on the N puzzle and after that I'll use a tabular queue on Pacman as my next target.
+Jump Point Search comes after that.

+The final endgame for this repository is for me to use DiffSharp or the Spiral library and implement a neural net for the heuristic function.